-Ohio does not have any clearly labeled DPC "not insurance" law or legislation at this time, but an older "Discount Medical Plan" law is worth reviewing.
+Older "Discount Medical Plan" laws are still worth reviewing.
 Readers should review ORC Chapter 3961: Discount Medical Plans.
 It appears that this law was passed to help certain administrative middlemen negotiated discounts with various groups of medical practitioners.
 These middlemen (known as "discount medical plan organizations") could market their "plans" as outside of insurance by disclosing that the plan was "not insurance" on their marketing materials.
 Does this law provide any legal cover for DPC practices?
 The answer is unclear.

 In our case we would argue that the DPC practice is the "discount medical plan organization (DMPO)" which means a person who